nss-day-cohort-23/group-project-chatty-keds/README.md

 ### Modular Code

 Create multiple modules that perform the following functions.
-The name of your global variable that gets augmented by the IIFEs should be `Chatty`.
+The name of your global variable that gets augmented by the modules should be `Chatty`.

 1. One module
    - Should load the JSON file and return the array of objects.